Points/interview-test-server/README.md

 * Fetch the tax rates by year: http://localhost:5000/tax-calculator/brackets/<2019|2020|...>

-_Warning: this endpoint has gotchas_
+_Warning: this endpoint has gotchas, which require special handling in your code._

 ## Getting started